LemonUIbyLemon/LemonUI/README.md

 ## Installation

+> Warning: You don't need to install all of the files.
+You only need to install the ones for the framework you plan to use.
+For example, if you want to install SHVDN mods, you don't need to install the RPH version.

 ### FiveM

 You don't need to install any files when using FiveM.
 When you connect to a server, the resources that need it will automatically provide a copy of LemonUI.